 - 2 tablespoon chopped coriander

-- Add the tomatoes, tomato puree, spices, salt, and sugar.
-Simmer until the tomato mixture begins to reduce, about 5 – 6 minutes.
+- Add the tomatoes, tomato puree, stir to combine, and simmer for a minute.
 Taste and adjust the seasoning to your liking.

-- Uncover and add the fresh coriander leaves.
+- Uncover, and add the fresh coriander leaves for garnish.

 - Serve Indian style shakshuka with the toasted bread slices.